wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://wilsonmar.github.io/terraform">This tutorial</a> is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to
 using Hashicorp's Terraform to build, change, and version clusters of
 <a href="#Immutable">immutable</a> servers (through load balancers)
-running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications.
+running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications (templates).
+"Idempotent" means that repeat runs don't change anything if nothing is changed.
+Thus Terraform defines the "desired state configuration" (DSC).

-This integrates examples and wisdom from videos and blogs by <a href="#RockStars">"rock stars"</a> working in various organizations.

-## Infrastructure as Code Competition

-Like AWS Cloud Formation, Terraform automation <strong>saves money</strong> by automating the configuration of servers, which is quicker and more consistent than manually clicking through the GUI.

-The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform:

-<a target="_blank" href="https://user-images.githubusercontent.com/300046/30870969-87e52558-a2a2-11e7-8cfa-454fe9081c64.png">
-<img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>
+Terraform is <strong>not a "multi-cloud tool" to ease migration</strong> among clouds to avoid vendor lock-in.
+One would need to rewrite all templates to move from, say, AWS to Azure.
+Terraform doesn't abstract resources needed to do that.

+Terraform is better characterized as a <strong>multi-service</strong> tool. <strong>One tool</strong> to manage GitHub/GitLab, Datadog, Digital Ocean, as well as AWS resources.
+Can’t really do that with CF alone.

+Cloud Formation has <strong>nested stack</strong>.

-Terraform's advantage over Amazon's Cloud Formation scripts is that Terraform can also provision <strong>on-premises</strong> servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".
+Terraform can also provision <strong>on-premises</strong> servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".

+## Automation

-Terraform makes infrastructure provisioning: Repeatable.
+Terraform's marketing page says it make infrastructure provisioning: Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.

-Terraform and Ansible can work in unison and complement each other.
-Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
-To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
-Derek Morgan has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> at LinuxAcademy which shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.
+Automating infrastructure deployment consists of these features:

+   * Provisioning resources
+   * Planning updates
+   * Using source control
+   * Reusing templates
+   <br /><br />

+The objective is to <strong>save money</strong> by automating the configuration of servers and other resources, which is quicker and more consistent than manually clicking through the GUI.

+## Infrastructure as Code Competition

+The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform:

-<a name="Immutable"></a>
+<a target="_blank" href="https://user-images.githubusercontent.com/300046/30870969-87e52558-a2a2-11e7-8cfa-454fe9081c64.png">

-"Immutable" means once instantiated, it doesn't change.
-In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (courageously kept alive as long as possible).
-When I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script.
+<img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>

 Additionally...